left arrow Back to posts

 24 min read

-We're Sequin, an open source message stream built on Postgres.
+We're Sequin, a Postgres CDC tool to streams and queues like Kafka, SQS, HTTP endpoints, and more.
 We think Sequin's cool, but you don't need to adopt the project to get started with streaming in Postgres.
 In fact, you can turn Postgres into a basic queue/stream pretty easily.
 Below, we share what we've learned so you can roll your own.

 Build your own SQS